 The 4-month extended Medicaid period functions the same as the 12-month extended period.
-When receipt of the new or increased spousal support is reported, document the case with the 4-month period and allow eligibility to continue until the 5th month.
-Terminate eligibility by entering the spousal support and recalculating the budget.
+When receipt of the new or increased spousal support is reported, document the case with the 4-month period and select spousal support as the reason for Extended Medicaid when processing the case in MEDS MEDS willallow eligibility to continue until the 5th month.